mantidproject/mantid/docs/source/release/v6.3.0/mantidworkbench.rst

 * Empty group workspaces can now be deleted rather than needing to be ungrouped.
 * Fixed a bug in :ref:`Project Recovery<Project Recovery>` when attempting to remove non-empty directories and raising the error reporter.
 * Users are no longer able to add a peak to the Fit Property Browser by clicking with the interactive tool outside of the axes (which would cause an error).
+* An unhandled exeception no longer occurs when attempting to open the Fit Property Browser on a bin plot.

 InstrumentViewer
 ----------------
 New features
 ############
-- **In the pick tab, a new panel allowing for direct rebinning of the workspace now exists.**
+- **In the** :ref:`Pick Tab<instrumentviewer_pick_tab>` **, a new panel allowing for direct rebinning of the workspace now exists.**
 .. figure:: ../../images/iview_insitu_rebin.png
      :width: 500px
      :align: center
 - The ability to rotate Ellipse and Rectangle shapes has been added.
 - The integration slider now supports discrete steps when the axis has discrete values.
+- A new button has been added to the :ref:`Pick Tab<instrumentviewer_pick_tab>` to allow all of the detectors in the instrument to be summed in the miniplot without having to draw a shape.

 Improvements
 ############